 As mentioned above, mining activities are regulated under NEMA.
 NEMA sets out a number of core principles, aimed at sustainable development, sustainable exploitation of natural resources, management of environmental impacts from economic activities and emphasising the right of people to live in an environment that is not detrimental to their health and well-being.

-In order to obtain a prospecting or mining right, an applicant must perform either a basic assessment (for prospecting activities and mining permits) or an environmental impact assessment (for mining rights), and obtain an environmental authorisation (authorising the mining activities) that incorporates an environmental management plan or programme.
+To obtain a prospecting or mining right, an applicant must perform either a basic assessment (for prospecting activities and mining permits) or an environmental impact assessment (for mining rights), and obtain an environmental authorisation (authorising the mining activities) that incorporates an environmental management plan or programme.

 The procedure for obtaining an environmental authorisation consists, very broadly, of the following:

-- a an application submitted to the DMR (which administers the provisions of NEMA insofar as it relates to mining activities);
+- an application submitted to the DMR (which administers the provisions of NEMA insofar as it relates to mining activities);

-- b a scoping phase, when environmental risks are identified at a basic level and remedial measures are suggested.
+- a scoping phase, when environmental risks are identified at a basic level and remedial measures are suggested.
 The scoping report compiled at the conclusion of this phase is then published for public comment within a period of 30 days;

-- c following public comments and consultations on the scoping report, detailed field studies are then performed by experts in various scientific disciplines (depending on what is appropriate in the circumstances), including ecology, biology, hydrology, archaeology, geophysics, etc. At the conclusion of this phase, an environmental impact assessment report and a draft environmental management programme is compiled, which is then published for public comment within a period of 30 days;
+- following public comments and consultations on the scoping report, detailed field studies are then performed by experts in various scientific disciplines (depending on what is appropriate in the circumstances), including ecology, biology, hydrology, archaeology, geophysics, etc. At the conclusion of this phase, an environmental impact assessment report and a draft environmental management programme is compiled, which is then published for public comment within a period of 30 days;

-- d following receipt of public comments on the environmental impact assessment report and draft environmental management programme, a final environmental impact assessment report and environmental management programme is compiled, taking into account (and addressing as far as possible) all comments raised during the process; and
+- following receipt of public comments on the environmental impact assessment report and draft environmental management programme, a final environmental impact assessment report and environmental management programme is compiled, taking into account (and addressing as far as possible) all comments raised during the process; and

-- e the final environmental impact assessment report and environmental management programme is then submitted to the DMR for approval.
+- the final environmental impact assessment report and environmental management programme is then submitted to the DMR for approval.

-Timelines for public comments on the documents may (and should) be extended in cases where the reports are complicated and voluminous and any members of the public (including lobby groups) request an extension.
+Timelines for public comments on the above-mentioned documents may (and should) be extended in cases where the reports are complicated and voluminous and any members of the public (including lobby groups) request an extension.

 The EIA process may take between eight and 18 months to complete, depending on how sensitive the environment is and how many reports need to be compiled and peer reviewed.